aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 This allows you to have features that are only enabled on certain days of the week, certain time intervals or between certain calendar dates.

+Use cases:

+* Enable maintenance mode during a weekend
+* Disable support/chat feature after working hours
+* Launch a new feature on a specific date and time

 === "app.py"

     ```python hl_lines="12"